NeuroTechX/ntx_slack_archive/general.md

  >sydneyneurotechx yes it makes sense.
 I'm a beginner so this is more of a long term goal for the year.
 Where could I learn about EEG databases and about machine learning method specific to this task?

+4/24/2017 10:23 PM

+ **vitruvia** :

+ >amilenkovic Thanks!
+That is how I thought it might work, glad to see I wasn't so off the mark.
+What you said is also in line with what sydneyneurotechx suggested, so I guess learning how to analyze and translate brain activity would be a good start